inpsyde/config/README.md

 ## License

-Copyright (c) 2018 David Naber, Inpsyde
+Copyright (c) 2018 David Naber, Inpsyde GmbH

 Good news, this plugin is free for everyone!
 Since it's released under the [MIT License](LICENSE) you can use it free of charge on your personal or commercial website.

 ## Contributing

-All feedback / bug reports / pull requests are welcome.
+All feedback, bug reports and pull requests are welcome.